ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocamltop
 ref 0;;
 ```
 Actually that statement wasn't really very useful.
-We created the reference and then, because we didn't name it, the garbage collector came along and collected it immediately afterwards! (actually, it was probably thrown away at compile-time.)
-Let's name the reference:
+We created the reference and then, because we didn't name it, we could not access it.
+Let's name the
+reference:

 ```ocamltop
 let my_ref = ref 0;;